binhdocao/AggieProfs/README.md

 npm install

-#### Step 4: Start the Application
+#### Step 4: Start the Development Server
-- Start the Node.js server, typically on localhost:3000:
+- Start the React development server, typically on localhost:3000: npm start

-node app.js
+This command will open your default web browser to `http://localhost:3000`, where you can view and interact with your React application.

+## Building for Production

+To build the application for production, run: npm run build

+This will create a `build` directory with a production build of your app.

+## Learn More

+To learn React, check out the [React documentation](https://reactjs.org/).